racket/rhombus/rhombus/0000-rhombus.md

 origin.x  // prints 0
 ```

-A structure-type name followed by `.` and a field name gets an
+A class name followed by `.` and a field name gets an
 accessor function to extract the field value from an instance of the
-structure:
+class:

 ```
 Posn.x(origin)  // prints 0